Develop and run code in Snowflake Notebooks

 Reference cells and variables in Snowflake Notebooks

-You can reference the results of previous cells in a cell in your notebook.
-For example, if you want to reference the result of a SQL cell or the value of a Python variable, refer to the following tables.
+You can reference the previous cell results in a notebook cell.
+For example, to reference the result of a SQL cell or the value of a Python variable, see the following tables:

 Note